KRUG and sustainability

 We always try to use only natural materials like 100% cotton but due to the comfort and feel of the clothes we also sometimes blend in polyester, viscose or elastane, which makes the fabric less wrinkly and gives the item a better flow.

-All of our designing, cutting and sewing is done locally in Split by either ourself or some ladies in Split who are paid well after the Croatian law.
+All of our designing, cutting and sewing is done locally in Split by either ourself or our collaborators in Split who are paid well after the Croatian law.
 We manufacture all of our products in our own factory using sustainable methods and materials.